benochi/reguru/README.md

 This is a column that allows you to track specific properties the user wants to save.
 The user can also move these into the managed property column when the time is right.
 Properties can intially be added to both columns, so that users can make calculations on potential investment properties without losing track of them.
 If added from liked -> managed, the app will automatically remove the property from liked.

 #### Managed properties
+This column allows tracking currently managed properties and dynamically updates the total value for the property data column.
+Users can add managed properties from liked properties or from the search results directly.

+#### Search Form
+The search form allows a user to search properties using minimum price, maximum price, minimum bedrooms, minimum bathrooms, or minimum sqft.
+Results are paginated and returned with quick add buttongs to move them into liked or managed property columns on the dashboard.
+Users can search using as many or as few categories as they want.

+##Thank you for stopping by!